 Academic Fee Waivers

 The park commonly receives requests to waive entry fees for visiting groups.
 When possible, the park may issue an academic fee waiver to eligible educational or scientific institutions.
 The procedures for obtaining a fee waiver are outlined below.
 The park requires fee waiver applications two weeks in advance of the planned visit to ensure sufficient time for processing.
-Applications cannot be approved or processed at the time of visit.
 If you need to cancel or reschedule the visit, please call the park before the group's planned arrival date so your place may be made available to others.
 The fee waiver allows for up to one chaperone/teacher per ten students.
-Additional chaperones will be charged the usual park entrance fee.
+All additional chaperones will be charged according to the current fee schedule.

 Academic Fee Waiver Eligibility

 Academic fee waivers are not granted automatically.
 Educational groups must apply and meet the criteria to receive a fee waiver.
 There are three criteria to qualify for an academic fee waiver: eligibility, educational purpose, and relevance of park resources or facilities to the educational purpose.

 National or international applicants must prove they are a school or bona fide academic institution by submitting one of the following types of documentation: